 If you are interested in booking any of our mountain ski chalets for your forthcoming winter holidays, you can do so by calling our expert team on 0151 625 1921 or by booking online.
 You can also arrange of us to call you back at a better time by emailing us here.

 If booking within 10 weeks of departure then the full amount is payable immediately and if paying with a credit card there is a 2% extra charge.
-If you are booking within eight weeks of departure then a full payment will be required.

 The final payment is required a minimum of 10 weeks before departure